karolrycio/blog/_drafts/2012-05-13-Mutt-tutorial-part-1-8211-setup-IMAP-account.md

 post_excerpt: ""
 layout: post
 permalink: http://3mdeb.kleder.co/?p=62749
-published: false
+published: true
-tags: [ ]
+tags:
+  - Linux
+  - mutt
+  - gpg
+  - password
 categories:
-  - Linux
+  - Miscellaneous
 ---
 Mutt is one of those programs that make people call you a linux geek, nerd or a snob.
 This is because using TUI or command line tools in world of fancy GUI for